s-sohani/knowledge/Kuber/Usefull Command.md

 ```
 Or in YAML file, define Namespace in metadata.

-> Namespace isolate all resource
+> Namespace isolate all resources except they don’t provide any kind of isolation of running objects.
+For example network on pods that has public IP over kubernates.